-Note to others who might be having the same issue that Carol described above…
+Note to others who might be having an issue similar to Carol’s…

 If you have a different monitor than the one mentioned in this post you should be able to download the latest driver for it from the “Support” section of the manufacturer’s website.
 Just enter your monitor’s model number into the Search box.

 Update from Carol: That fixed it Rick.
 Thanks!